 The System is a single-employer, defined benefit pension plan, which provides retirement and disability benefits to plan members and beneficiaries.
 Benefits are established or amended via collective bargaining between the City and System members.
 Benefit provisions are outlined in the City's ordinance and administered by Trustees.
 Eligible members consist of all uniformed police and fire staff who are regularly employed by the City.
 Benefit provisions are established and amended by City ordinance and provide for either a 13th Check or an annual escalator increase to each member's retirement allowance subsequent to his/her retirement date.
 The adjustment is a 1% non-compounding escalator for Police members (1.5% for Fire members).
-The specified waiting period is two years for firefighters and the Fire Chief.
+The specified waiting period is two years for Fire Fighters, the Fire Chief and the Deputy Fire Chief.
 The specified waiting period is five years for the Police Chief, Deputy Police Chief, and Police members.
 Eligibility for the escalator depends upon the member's bargaining unit and termination date.
 Annual post-retirement benefit increases are paid to eligible groups as described below:

-Covered Group Termination Date Fire Chief On or after January 1, 2016 Firefighters, except Fire Chief On or after July 1, 2007 Police Chief and Deputy Police Chief On or after January 1, 2016 Police Officers On or after December 17, 2008 Police Command On or after February 19, 2010
+Covered Group Termination Date

+Fire Chief On or after January 1, 2016

+Fire Fighters On or after July 1, 2007

+Deputy Fire Chief On or after October 6, 2016

+Police Chief and Deputy Police Chief On or after January 1, 2016

+Police Officers On or after December 17, 2008

+Police Command On or after February 19, 2010

 For members not eligible for automatic post-retirement increases, one-half of net investment income over 8% which is attributable to retired life assets is distributed annually (in January) to retired members and beneficiaries who have been on the retirement rolls for 5 years in the form of a 13th check.
 Net investment income is based on a market value rate of return averaged over the preceding 5 plan years.
 The distribution is in proportion to points.
 An individual's points are determined by multiplying (i) the number of full years of retirement, to a maximum of 15, by (ii) the number of years, and fractions thereof, of service at retirement.
-Subsequent to the calculations above, the benefit so calculated for Chief of Police, Deputy Chief, Police Command, Police Officers and Sergeants, Firefighters, and beneficiaries having had at least 10 years of service under any bargaining unit shall be increased by twenty percent.
+Subsequent to the calculations above, the benefit so calculated for Chief of Police, Deputy Chief, Police Command, Police Officers and Sergeants, Fire Fighters, and beneficiaries having had at least 10 years of service under any bargaining unit shall be increased by twenty percent.